 HEALTH IN CHINA

-Improved health is not being experienced everywhere in China.
-In the countryside the mortality rate is "as bad as you'll find in the developing world," according to World Bank economists, and four out of five peasants can't afford to see a doctor.
+In China basic treatment has improved and the country mobilized effectively to combat Covid-19 but Improved health is not being experienced everywhere in China.
+In some places in the countryside the mortality rate is "as bad as you'll find in the developing world," according to World Bank economists, and four out of five peasants can't afford to see a doctor.
 Life expectancy in some parts of the country may be falling.

-Because of improved nutrition the average Chinese child in 6 centimeters, or 2 inches, taller and 3 kilograms of 7 pounds heavier than 30 years according to the Chinese Health Ministry.
+Because of improved nutrition the average Chinese child was 6 centimeters, or 2 inches, taller and 3 kilograms of 7 pounds heavier in 2010 than he or she was in 1980, according to the Chinese Health Ministry.